YDawood03/LawyerUp/README.md

 - [ ] Build a GUI interface for easier use
 - [ ] Add a database instead of file storage
 - [ ] Implement proper user authentication

----

-## 🔍 Looking Back

-This was my first C++ project.
-Looking at it now, I would:
-- Fix the login logic
+- [ ] Fix the login logic
-- Allow selecting any client for invoices
+- [ ] Allow selecting any client for invoices
-- Add better error handling

-It taught me fundamentals and sparked my interest in building real-world applications.

 ---